gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 ## CloudFront Caching

-- Cache cann be based on:
+- Cache can be based on:
   - Headers
   - Session Cookies
   - Query String Parameters
 - The cache lives at each CloudFront **Edge Location**
 - Our goal is to maximize the amount of cache hits and minimize requests to origin
 - We can control the cache TTL (`0` seconds to `1` year) -- which can be set by the origin using `Cache-Control` header, `Expires` header...
-- We can also invalidate part of the cache using the `CreateInvalidation` API
+- **We can also invalidate part of the cache using the `CreateInvalidation` API**

 ![](https://s3.amazonaws.com/gutucristian.com/CloudFrontCaching.png)